whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-10-Luxor-Box-Subscription-December-2015-Special-Edition-Box-Review.md

 <DD>Value $130 (the stated value includes additional customs and shipping fee from France)</DD>
 </DL>

-<p>This clutch is made from genuine cowhide leather.
+<p>I purchased this box exclusively to obtain this clutch and I'm sure most people who bought it also had the same motive.
+It's highly coveted and is extremely popular in the swap world!
+This clutch is made from genuine cowhide leather.
 It includes an attachable gold shoulder chain strap and dust cover.
-You can attach the gold chain to use it as a crossbody, or use without as a clutch.</p>
+You can attach the gold chain to use it as a crossbody, or use without as a clutch.
+And of course, as the name suggests, it's made in France.</p>

 <p>Note that this is the Large size which is smaller than the ones that were in the Oui Please box, those were XL size.
 It measures approximately 9" x 5.5".</p>
 <br>

 <center><img src="/images/LuxorBoxDec2015SpecialEdition1951MaisonFrancaiseClutch2.jpg"></center>
 <p>Inside you can see their trademark 100% cotton red lining with white polka dots, and of course the 1951 branding.</p>
-<p>I am in love with my clutch and can't wait to wear it!</p>
+<p>I am in love with my clutch, it's just gorgeous and I can't wait to <strike>wear</strike> show it off!</p>

 <br>